CoLRev-Environment/search-query/README.md

 </div>

-Search-query is a Python package for **translating academic literature search queries (i.e., parsing and serializing)**, but also for **validating, simplifying, and improving** them.
+**Search Query** is a Python package designed to **load**, **lint**, **translate**, **save**, **improve**, and **automate** academic literature search queries.
-It implements various syntax validation checks ("linters" for search queries) and prints instructive messages to inform users about potential issues.
+It is extensible and currently supports PubMed, EBSCOHost, and Web of Science.
+The package can be used programmatically, through the command line, or as a pre-commit hook.
+It has zero dependencies and integrates in a variety of environments.
+The parsers and linters are battle-tested on peer-reviewed [searchRxiv](https://www.cabidigitallibrary.org/journal/searchrxiv) queries.

 For more information, see the [documentation](https://colrev-environment.github.io/search-query/).